 Pumpkin goes exotic…

 Even though there’s only six ingredients, this Thai pumpkin soup is surprisingly flavor-filled and spicy.
-It’s quite different from our other spicy pumpkin soup recipe (see that one here), less “fall in a bowl” and more exotic, fragrant, and sweet.
-Red curry paste and coconut drive the exotic taste, while cayenne pepper provides an undertone of heat.
-If you want a soup that’s as surprisingly flavorful as it is surprisingly fast to make, this should be top of your list.
+It’s quite different from other pumpkin soup recipes, less “fall in a bowl” and more exotic, fragrant, and sweet.
+It’s a surprising twist from the first bite.
+Red curry paste and coconut drive the exotic taste, while cayenne pepper provides the undertone of heat.
+It’s not an overwhelming heat – the soup is balanced to be well-spiced, not just spicy.
+But feel free to ramp up that cayenne if you prefer.

 - 2 cans pumpkin puree 15 ounce cans